-Objectives Achieved in 2023/24 Target by 2026 Reduce the cost per unit through organic and/or inorganic growth With the acquisition of 513 homes from One Housing Group in March 2023, and development completions of 16 units in 2023/24, we have exceeded this target Deliver more than 460 new homes (years 1 - 5) A strong local presence 100% of our new homes built have been within 60 minutes of Maidenhead 95% of new homes built or acquired will be within 60 minutes of Maidenhead The acquisition of the One Housing Group properties in March 2023 meant that we increased our stock by c7.5% and a further 36 completions in 2023 and 16 completions in 2024 has resulted in us exceeding target.
+Objectives Achieved in 2023/24 Target by 2026 Reduce the cost per unit through organic and/or inorganic growth With the acquisition of 513 homes from One Housing Group in March 2023, and development completions of 16 units in 2023/24, we have exceeded this target Deliver more than 460 new homes (years 1 - 5) A strong local presence 100% of our new homes built have been within 60 minutes of Maidenhead 95% of new homes built or acquired will be within 60 minutes of Maidenhead Group properties in March 2023 meant that we increased our stock by c7.5% and a further 36 completions has resulted in us exceeding target.
 The acquisition has resulted in the decision to reduce the number of future properties being developed due to the cost of financing this acquisition.